KaganxSahin/ModelSatellite_DeneyapKart1A/README.md

 Additionally, temperature data is obtained from this module.
 The GPS and GLONASS Positioning Module (Deneyap GPS and GLONASS Positioning Module) provides latitude, longitude, date, and time information.
 Pressure and altitude measurements are taken from the Pressure Measurer (Deneyap Pressure Measurer) module, where altitude is calculated based on pressure, and temperature data is also obtained from this module.
-UV light levels are measured using the Ultraviolet Light Detector (Deneyap Ultraviolet Light Detector) module.
+Light levels are measured using the Ultraviolet Light Detector (Deneyap Ultraviolet Light Detector) module.
 All data from these sensors is written to the Serial Port and also sent to a specified chat ID via a Telegram bot.
 The data is updated and sent every 5 seconds.